-Meet George Woodruff, PhD
+Meet George R. Woodruff, PhD

 Thoughtful, Careful Guidance